 There have been several deaths and hundreds of cases of lung illness attributed to vaping.
 Right now it is unclear if the cause is bootleg cartridges containing THC or CBD oil or legal nicotine cartridges.
 The CDC and the American Medical Association are recommending that people avoid vaping entirely while this is being investigated.

-Since they leave little odor, e-cigarettes are particularly easy to hide and even use discreetly in public places, including school.
+Since they leave little odor, e-cigarettes are particularly easy to hide and even use discreetly in public places, including schools.
 Kids are also vaping marijuana at increasing rates, which brings its own health risks.

 Why parents should be concerned

 One study of 12th graders found that kids who vaped (but were not previously smokers) were more than four times as likely to “move away from the perception of cigarettes as posing a great risk of harm.”
-The study and others like it have showed that teens who vape are much more likely to start smoking cigarettes.
+The study and others like it have shown that teens who vape are much more likely to start smoking cigarettes.

 The packaging does little to convey the risks.
 “They are very enticing the way they look.
 It’s not transparent at all.
 It says 5% nicotine, which sounds like nothing, so teens think 95% is water weight or vapor,” laments Dr. Taskiran.

 Plus, he points out, smoking never stopped being cool.
 It’s still positively portrayed in movies, and JUUL in particular has re-branded it to make vaping an even cooler alternative.
-But vaping isn’t only for the cool kids — many teens are curious (with flavors like mango, cucumber and crème, who wouldn’t be?) and presented with the opportunity will give it a try.
+But vaping isn’t only for the cool kids — many teens are curious (with flavors like mango, cucumber, and crème, who wouldn’t be?) and presented with the opportunity will give it a try.

-Sarah, a mom of two in Ann Arbor, MI, was shocked to get a phone call the other day from her son’s middle school principal, requiring her to come get him immediately for “emergency removal and suspension.”
+Sarah, a mom of two in Ann Arbor, MI, was shocked to get a phone call the other day from her son’s middle school principal, requiring her to come to get him immediately for “emergency removal and suspension.”
 He and two friends had been caught vaping on school grounds after school, and a passing parent took photos and sent them to the administration.

-Though they didn’t find any devices on her son — a straight A student with no prior offenses — the school, like many others, is taking a hard stance.
+Though they didn’t find any devices on her son — a straight-A student with no prior offenses — the school, like many others, is taking a hard stance.
 “The principal knows that vaping is common and shared that the businesses in downtown Ann Arbor are selling to teens without asking for IDs,” relayed Sarah.
 “However, she feels the need to let my son and his friends know that it’s a really, really big deal.”

-At this school, students caught vaping have to sign behavior contracts, must attend a Teens Using Drugs Class, and cannot participate in any sports, clubs or special events for the rest of the year.
+At this school, students caught vaping have to sign behavior contracts, must attend a Teens Using Drugs Class, and cannot participate in any sports, clubs, or special events for the rest of the year.
 If the kids had been across the street, not on school grounds, it would have been a different scenario.
 But the principal said that had they been in high school rather than middle school, she would have called the police.

-Sarah remembers what it was like to be a teenager so doesn’t think trying it is that big of a deal, but is concerned about addiction.
+Sarah remembers what it was like to be a teenager so doesn’t think trying it is that big of a deal but is concerned about addiction.
 “Addiction runs in my family and I worry about my son.
 Of course, I worry about the damage that the chemicals can do to his lungs and body as well,” she says.